roylarsen/roylarsen.xyz/iac/README.md

 ### Digital Ocean

+Each Project/Site will be hosted within it's own DO Project.
+Biggest issue currently is creating DO Space.

 #### PROJECT: CORE

 This project will be for some of the core infrastructure for my DO account.
 The main resource will be a S3 Compatible object store.